 If you fail to properly file Form I-751 within the 90-day period before your second anniversary as a conditional resident:

-- Your conditional resident status will automatically be terminated and USCIS will begin removal proceedings against you
+- USCIS will automatically terminate your conditional resident status and begin removal proceedings against you

 - You will receive a notice from USCIS telling you that you have failed to remove the conditions

 - You will receive a Notice to Appear at a hearing.
-At the hearing you may review and rebut the evidence against you.
-You are responsible for proving that you complied with the requirements (Department of Homeland Security not responsible for proving that you did not comply with the requirements)
+At the hearing, you may review and rebut the evidence against you.
+However, you are responsible for proving that you complied with the requirements.
+The Department of Homeland Security is not responsible for verifying that you did not comply with the requirements.

-The Form I-751 can be filed after the 90-day period if you can prove in writing to the director of the appropriate Service Center that there was good cause for failing to file the petition on time.
-The director has the discretion to approve the petition and restore your permanent resident status.
+You can file Form I-751 late if you can prove to the director of the appropriate service center a good cause for a late filing.
+Then, the director can approve the petition and restore your permanent resident status.